 The best solution is to get the tenant's written agreement upon move-out that the landlord can keep some or all of the security deposit.
 If you get a written agreement at the end of the tenancy, you do not need to do anything else.

 Notice of a claim must be delivered on the approved form:

 A claim on a security deposit or refund must be delivered to the Tenant within seven business days.
 If sent by mail, three business days must be allowed for the mail to be delivered to the tenant before the seven business days expire.
 Claims on security deposits guaranteed by the Ministry of Social Services must be delivered to the Office of Residential Tenancies (ORT).
 Again, claims sent by mail are deemed to be delivered on the third business day after the letter is postmarked.
 Electronic delivery is deemed to occur on the first business day after the document is sent.
-To avoid late delivery, fax or email the claim to the ORT or personally deliver it to ORT.
+To avoid late delivery, email the claim to the ORT or personally deliver it to ORT.

 The tenant may dispute the landlord's claim on the security deposit by notifying the ORT.
 The ORT will schedule a hearing and notify both the landlord and tenant by letter of the time and place of the hearing.
 The letter is deemed to be delivered to both the landlord and the tenant on the third day after it is sent.